Innovative tea bowl by Masahiko Ichino

 2021 From Tamba to TAMBA - Masahiko Ichino Exhibition (Midorigaoka Museum of Art, Nara)

-Modern Crafts and Tea Ceremony Utensils - Four Seasons of Decoration (National Museum of Modern Art)
+Modern Crafts and Tea Ceremony Utensils - Decorations for the Four Seasons (National Crafts Museum)

-2022 Ceramics Connecting to the Future: The Power of Traditional Crafts (National Museum of Contemporary Art, etc.)
+2022 Ceramics Connecting to the Future: The Power of Traditional Crafts (National Museum of Modern Art, etc.)

 − Public Collection −